vaibhavabhor/AmazonEMRPoc/README.md

 AmazonEMRPoc
 ============

-Thie is POC to create EMR cluster and insert jobs
-This sample command line application demonstrates how to create Amazon EMR cluster and insert jobs using the Amazon AWS client library.
+Its a sample command line application demonstrates how to create Amazon EMR cluster and insert jobs using the Amazon AWS client library.

 [1]: https://developers.google.com/compute